LSNJLAW SM

 Step 3: The lienholder might send a Notice of Intention to Foreclose.

-(2) The Process After a Foreclosure Lawsuit is Filed
+(2) Know Your Rights After a Foreclosure Lawsuit is Filed

-Usually the Plaintiff must attempt to hand-deliver (“personally serve”) you with a copy of the Summons and Complaint.
+Usually, the plaintiff must attempt to hand-deliver (“personally serve”) a copy of the summons and complaint to you at your primary residence.

-If the mail is returned or the Plaintiff cannot find a good address for you or other Defendants, it will ask the court for permission to serve by publication in a newspaper.
+If both the regular and certified mail is returned or the plaintiff cannot find a good address for you or other defendants, it will ask the court for permission to serve by publication in a newspaper.
 If this happens, you may not receive important legal notices by mail.
 Instead, the notices will only be published in the newspaper.

-Your rights at this stage will vary depending on what type of foreclosure complaint was filed against you, and what your relationship is to the property.
+Your rights at this stage depend on what type of foreclosure complaint was filed against you, and what your relationship is to the property.

 Legal defenses could prevent the foreclosure from going through to final judgment.
 Please speak with an attorney to find out what legal defenses and options may be available for you.